Additional needs at preschool

 There are two main support programs provided by early intervention

 - Early Intervention support class where children usually attend for 2.5 hour sessions, two to three days a week.
-Class sizes range from five to eight children and children are aged between three and six years.
+Class sizes range from five to eight students, aged between three and six years.

 - Early intervention resource support where the early intervention teacher travels to the child care centres or preschools to provide support.